 Uganda Gorilla + Queen Elizabeth Itinerary 2026: A Practical 5-Day Route

-This is the cleanest high-intent Uganda itinerary when gorilla trekking is the anchor but safari still matters.
+This is the cleanest Uganda route to quote when gorilla trekking is the anchor but safari still matters enough to earn nights.
 The route works because Queen Elizabeth is not just nearby: UWA places Ishasha directly on the main road to and from Buhoma.

 How we verify this page